Azure/azure-sdk-for-net/sdk/core/System.ClientModel/README.md

 }
 ```

+Whether or not a response is considered an error by the client is determined by the `PipelineMessageClassifier` held by a message when it is sent through the client pipeline.
+For more information on how client authors can customize error classification, see [Configuring error response classification samples](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/System.ClientModel/samples/ClientImplementation.md#configuring-error-response-classification).

 ### Configuring service clients

 Service clients provide a constructor that takes a service endpoint and a credential used to authenticate with the service.
 They also provide a constructor overload that takes an endpoint, a credential, and an instance of `ClientPipelineOptions`.